radwanfahim/SnapURL/README.md

 For shortcode get request with click count logic http://localhost:5000/KzN9E8

-# test auth
-email: user@mail.com
-password: 123456

 # Design Decisions
 Design decition mostly made by searching on google and cheaking in youtube videos for similar projects.
-Also other same service provider uses the similar design for their project.
+Also other service providers use a similar design for their projects.

 # Known Limitations
 Creating shortcode was challenging however I overcome that challenge by checking Supabase documantation and createing the logic for click count.

+# Test auth
+email: user@mail.com
+password: 123456